 How does OASIS support education and standards adoption?

 OASIS provides several web sites and e-newsletters that serve as informational resources for the community.
-Cover Pages is the oldest and most comprehensive online reference site devoted to interoperable markup language standards.
 XML.org is a collection of community-driven web sites devoted to specific OASIS Standards and related specifications.
-Members and non-members are invited to subscribe to OASIS News and XML Daily Newslink to stay current on events, opportunities, and accomplishments in the consortium and the industry.
+Members and non-members are invited to subscribe to OASIS News and Interoperate IoT to stay current on events, opportunities, and accomplishments in the consortium and the industry.

 - Do you have to qualify to be an OASIS member?